Setting up as a sole trader-Key points

 - You’re paid for service you provide

-You should ideally be registered as soon as you start trading, latest by 5 October in the second year of your business.
+You should ideally be registered as soon as you start trading, the latest by 5 October in the second year of your business.
+Click here to know how to register for self-assessment as a sole trader.

 If you sell some unwanted items occasionally or you don’t plan to make a profit from selling, then it will not be called as "trading" and you won’t be called self-employed.
 So, in such cases, you don`t need to register as a sole trader.